inducer/lecture-tube/README.md

 ### Postprocessing the room video

-Next, use
+Use

     ./extract-audio capture-N.mkv

-to write the audio to a separate file `audio.wav`.
+to write the audio to a separate file `audio.wav` (gets created in the current directory).
 Open this in Audacity, select a bit of background noise (it'll be there, trust me).
 Click "Effect > Noise Removal", then "Get Noise Profile".
 Next, select the entire file (Ctrl+A), and click "Effect > Noise Removal" again, and just accept with "Ok".
 Using "File > Export", simply save over the existing `audio.wav`.

 Lastly, use